Wednesday, April 5, 2017

 Joe Saxon (Joseph Bardo)

-We cut to ridiculously bouffant haired Greek immigrant Dennis Kesdekian (King) he lives in a world or "reality," he's got a wife and kids and responsibilities.
+We cut to ridiculously bouffant haired Greek immigrant Dennis Kesdekian (King) he lives in the world or "reality," He's got a wife and kids and responsibilities.
 Heading through the San Gabriel Mountains towards Mojave on what looks like the Sierra Highway, Dennis stops to pick up a hitchhiker, Mort "Mad Dog" Click (Steckler).
 Bad Idea.
 Mad Dog shoots Dennis dead and steals his '53 Plymouth Plaza Wagon.
+How Noir is that?

 Dennis Kesdekian (King)